This is the multi-page printable view of this section. Click here to print.

 Reference

-For more details, please refer to Linux NTP Setup.
+For details, refer to Configure Linux NTP.

 Service CategoryServiceDetailed Description

-NetworkingVPCA service that provides an independent virtual network in a cloud environment
+NetworkingVPCService that provides independent virtual network in cloud environment

 NetworkingSecurity GroupVirtual firewall that controls server traffic

 Table.
-Virtual Server Preliminary Service
+Virtual Server Prerequisite Services

 1 - Server Type